Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 Get community-powered answers and support on [GetSatisfaction](http://getsatisfaction.com/diaspora) and the [Diaspora Forum](http://www.diasporaforum.org/).

-You can also try the tutorials on [Diasporial](http://diasporial.com/tutorials).
+Try the tutorials on [Diasporial](http://diasporial.com/tutorials).

-Or you can ask your question in a public post on Diaspora using the #question hashtag.
+Or ask your question in a public post on Diaspora using the #question hashtag.